Articles

 Cons of Waybook:

-• Brand recognition is still developing in the market
+- Brand recognition is still developing compared to longer-established platforms

-• May lack advanced compliance tracking required by highly regulated industries
+- Lacks some advanced compliance tracking features required by highly regulated industries

 How does Trainual compare to Waybook?

 Whale is an AI SOP platform designed to help teams document processes quickly and maintain a centralized knowledge base.
 The platform provides AI-powered tools like a Step Recorder, AI Writer, and Training Flows, making it suitable for franchises and SMBs that need to align teams and reduce new hire ramp time.
-Whale is known for its intuitive interface and fast onboarding, allowing organizations to create and update SOPs with minimal friction.
+Whale is known for its intuitive interface and fast new hire training, with features that streamline both content creation and employee training.

 Pricing